Welcome to the Web River, a Teacher's Journey through an Educational Landscape

 "What's a Web River," you ask?
 Rivers meander through landscapes, taking on the character of the lands they cross, and changing these places along the way.
 The Web River meanders through an educational landscape connecting ideas, resources, people, and curriculum in the community of learners and educators with which I work.

 For my students: what do you want to get out of your time at school?
 How are you connected to the things you are learning?
 As a teacher, I'm excited to explore this landscape and take a run down this river with you.
 Please bring your paddle and lifejacket... that would be your curiousity and critical thinking skills.
 Snacks might be in order, too.
 Anything else missing in this metaphor?
 Do we have insurance?
-For educators and parents: if it's posted here that means it's here to use.
+For educators and others: if it's posted here that means it's here to use.
 Rather than recreate the interwebs, I've tried to curate a few useful bits that are relevant to BC's educational system, as well as my own content that I've developed for courses over the years.
-Much of this is tagged with Pacific Slope Consortium -- this is a group of educators in my learning network.
-Some of it is old and needs review and revalidation.
+Much of this is tagged with Pacific Slope Consortium -- this is a group of educators in my learning network. for better or worse, I've been posting teaching resources that I've made since 1999, therefore some of this site contains old and outdated material that no doubt needs review and revalidation.
 Is there something else you want to see in a teacher website?
 Let me know and I'll see what can be done. |

 COURSE CONTENT • SKILL DEVELOPMENT • LESSONS •